asfoury/projmag/summaries/sprint6.md

 It took me more time than estimated, because I also add the firebase implementation for candidatures.

 ## Kaourintin
+I finished the tagUI merge of last week, Did a massive refactor to improve readability and did my task of this week on the section model and UI, I also made sure that it is updated on firebase.
+It took me a bit more over eight hours (ten or more) but I expected it.
+For next week, I want to be given time to polish the UI and solve stuff that I have identified to be ugly/unwieldy.
 ## Paul
 This sprint, I had two task, but due to difficulties in testing I only finished one.
 I added the ability to play subtiles, and to show a message that tell the user how to setup their device for subtitling.
 The implementation went well.
 However testing was more difficult as I experienced some wierd behavior with dialog in tests.
 I also had coverage issues.